 But you can’t just slap any ol' video online.

-This guide will show you how to set up an evergreen webinar system from start to finish.
+This guide will show you how to set up an evergreen webinar system.

 Learn how to execute one of the smartest ways to grow your business: evergreen webinars that generate “passive” income around the clock.